jag-eagle-technology/GaLOPDevTutorial/step6.md

             value="3D" />
     </div>
 ```
-(these styles go inside your style tag)
+(these styles go into your styles.css file)
 ```
     #infoDiv {
         position: absolute;